-"Yesterday's action by the Southwest Power Pool Board of Directors is a significant milestone and is a key first step in moving the Kansas V-plan ahead.
-ITC Great Plains looks forward to continuing our work with the governor, the Kansas Corporation Commission, the Kansas Electric Transmission Authority; the Kansas Legislature, Southwest Power Pool and the Federal Energy Regulatory Commission as well as environmental and other community stakeholder groups to bring the Kansas V-plan and other much-needed, critical infrastructure to fruition in Kansas," stated Carl Huslig, president of ITC Great Plains.
+The action by the Southwest Power Pool Board of Directors is a significant milestone and is a key first step in moving the Kansas V-plan ahead.
+ITC Great Plains looks forward to continuing our work with the Governor, the Kansas Corporation Commission, the Kansas Electric Transmission Authority; the Kansas Legislature, Southwest Power Pool and the Federal Energy Regulatory Commission as well as environmental and other community stakeholder groups to bring the Kansas V-plan and other much-needed, critical infrastructure to fruition in Kansas,” stated Carl Huslig, president of ITC Great Plains.

 SPP is responsible for regional transmission planning and coordination in a multi-state area that includes all of Kansas.
 STEP is the regional planning process by which SPP plans and manages expansion of electric infrastructure.

 “ITC Great Plains is committed to creating a robust regional electric transmission grid that will help balance electricity rates across the state by providing access to lower-cost or alternative generation resources to all Kansans,” stated Huslig.